zapier/zapier-platform/packages/cli/docs/cli.md

 Only one canary can be active at the same time.
 You can run `zapier canary:list` to check.
 If you would like to create a new canary with different parameters, you can wait for the canary to finish, or delete it using `zapier canary:delete a.b.c x.y.z`.

+For migrating a specific user, you can pass in the --user flag.

+For migrating a specific user within a specific account, you can pass in the --user flag with the --accountId flag.

+For migrating a specific account, you can pass in the --accountId flag with an --owner flag.
+This is the only use case for the --owner flag, as it helps isolate the account filter.

 Note: this is similar to `zapier migrate` but different in that this is temporary and will "revert" the changes once the specified duration is expired.

 **Only use this command to canary traffic between non-breaking versions!**